hchenqi/ViewDesign/README.md

 ### Summary

-*ViewDesign* is a promising general-purpose C++ GUI framework.
-It is easily maintainable, modifiable, adaptive and extensible due to its exceeding modularity and abstraction.
+*ViewDesign* is a general-purpose C++ GUI framework that is easily maintainable, modifiable, adaptive and extensible due to its exceptional modularity and abstraction.
 The compile-time layout compatibility check of components introduced in the standard component library of *ViewDesign* could take some mental effort to adapt with, but its benefits are enormous.
 It provides a modern and clean approach for designing GUI applications, and is well-suited for learning purposes and for verifying prototypes and ideas.

 ## Concepts